 Typically, you start with your protagonist and something that impacts their life (conflict).
-You move on from there with the methods the protagonist is using to try and overcome any external or internal conflicts, building up to the climax and finally the resolution.
-If you plan to lead into another book, upon the initial resolution, you would leave the ending open, and ready for the next story.
+Then, you move on from there with various ways the protagonist uses to overcome any external or internal conflicts, building up to the climax and finally the resolution.
+If you plan to lead into another book, you would leave the ending open and ready for the next story upon the initial resolution.

 Many writers find it helpful to create an outline of the story.
-You won't find a single method utilized by every writer.
-Some start with the development of the characters and then write a short summary of each chapter.
+However, you won't find every writer utilizing any single method.
+Some start with the development of the characters and then write a summary of each chapter.
 Others complete a proper outline and write it all out in each chapter.
 Some take post-it notes and put them on a wall while they work through the story.
 Use index cards, a whiteboard, notepad to write everything on.
 Whatever works for you—do it!
 Trust me, nobody's judging you.

 Well, it doesn't really matter.
 I think you catch my drift.
 You want to entice your reader to keep reading.
-Make them thirsty for more and then give them a drink, but don't give them the entire bottle.
-It's kind of like wine, you don't want to drink the entire bottle.
+Make them thirsty for more, and then give them a drink, but don't give them the entire bottle.
+It's like wine—you don't want to drink the entire bottle in a single sitting.
 (Or, maybe you do?)
 You can also check out different writing prompts littered all over the web.
 You can find them anywhere if you're short on ideas.